Supreme Court Declines to Hear GM Appeal Over Ignition Switches - Hamodia Jewish Community News

 Hilliard said pretrial discovery and depositions on broader factual issues have been completed, so he would expect cases to go to trial shortly.

-But GM disagreed, saying in a statement the decision does not change the legal landscape much for GM.
-The high court did not make a decision on the merits of GM’s legal argument that it was shielded against pre-bankruptcy claims, the company said.
-Instead, those decisions will be made by lower courts, GM said.
+But the company disagreed, saying in a statement that the decision does not change the legal landscape much for GM.
+GM said that the Supreme Court did not make a decision on the merits of the company’s legal argument that it was shielded against pre-bankruptcy claims, but merely said those decisions will be made by lower courts.

 “The plaintiffs must still establish their right to assert successor liability claims,” the company said.
 “From there, still have to prove those claims have merit.”